-Note that it is possible in Thermo-Calc to set aqueous properties other than pH and Eh as axis variables.
-For example, the following properties can also be set as axis variables: Ah (electronic affinity), pe (electronic activity $log{10}ACRe$), IS (ionic strength), TM (total aqueous concentration, in molality), OC (Osmotic coefficient), activity or activity coefficient of solvent H2O, and activities or activity coefficients or concentrations in m (molality) of charged or neutral solute species.
+It is possible in Thermo-Calc to set aqueous properties other than pH and Eh as axis variables.
+For example, the following properties can also be set as axis variables: Ah (electronic affinity), pe (electronic activity log10ACRe), IS (ionic strength), TM (total aqueous concentration, in molality), oc (Osmotic coefficient), activity or activity coefficient of solvent H2O, and activities or activity coefficients or concentrations in m (molality) of charged or neutral solute species.